otobongfp/Notes_App/README.md

 # NOTES APP

-<h3>The Rust Notes App is a simple application that allows you to create notes via your CLI, and move the notes to specific folders where you want to store it.</h3>
+<h3>The Rust Notes App is a simple application that allows you to create notes via your CLI</h3>
+<p>The project will get anyone conversant with basics of Rust such as variables, io, functions, mutability, lists manipulation etc I also ensured to add substantial comments to allow anyone understand the code.</p>
+<p>There are better methods to handle alot of processes here but I kept it as simple as possible to avoid using alot of imported modules</p>

 <p>The Tasks would include the following:</p>

+<h4>Features & Running the App</h4>
+- Ensure you have Rust installed.
-- Run the App.
+- Run the App -> cargo run.
-- [L] List all notes, [C] Create new note, [D] Delete Note, [U] Update an old note, [R] Read a note via a TUI.
+- [L] List all notes, [C] Create new note, [D] Delete Note, [U] Update an old note, [R] Read a specific note.
 - Set up notes title.
-- Automatically assign dates and id.
-- Write out the note and receive the input via the cli.
+- Date and an ID is automatically assigned to your app.

+<h4>Future Improvement</h4>
+- [] Ability to save the notes.
+- [] Convert saved notes to pdf.
+- [] Interactive TUI or GUI.
+- [] Add Images to note.